 Sharing and Presenting Your Experience

-Students who have successful internships will be requested to share their experience with their peers during the environmental studies applied learning experience symposia, which are held twice a year.
+Students who have successful internships will be requested to share their experience with their peers during an applied learning experience symposia held at Brandeis each academic year.